mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-09-28-kahaani/index.md

 ---
-blog: shalveena.com
+title: "Kahaani"
+date: "2012-09-28"
 categories:
-- journal
+  - "journal"
-date: "2012-09-28"
-title: Kahaani
 ---

 Kahaani is a suspense/thriller with Vidya Balan in the lead female role.
 As expected, she is very convincing in her role.
 I quite like her as an actress - she is versatile and she does not play the typical giddy, happy go lucky Indian female.